hngling/sciblog/content/authors/admin/_index.md

 title: Ling Huang
 ---

 Hey, I am a professional Business Risk Manager (aka Trust and Safety in other internet companies) in [Lazada Group](https://group.lazada.com).

+I oversee the risks associated with advertising solutions (aka Monetization) products: Sponsored Search, Sponsored Product and Sponsored Affiliate.
+I conduct the risk assessment for ads products and also develop and update the risk policy, SOP and workflow.

-I am in charge of the Advertising Business Risks.
-On my current job, I work very closely with Advertising Business, Advertising Product, Risk Algorithm and Risk Product team etc. to set the Ads Risk Strategy and Policy.
-I leverage the Data Analytics skills to monitor and analyze the algorithm performances (Accuracy and Recall).
-I work with Machine Learning Engineers and Data Scientists to launch/improve various algorithms to detect and mitigate the Ads risks.
+My stakeholders include Advertising Business, Advertising Product, Risk Algorithm and Risk Product team etc. I deal with large data sets and leverage data analytical tools (like SQL, Python, R) to develop evidence-based and automated risk strategies.
+I build the BI Dashboards to monitor the risk metrics.
+Also, I work with algorithm engineers and data scientists to launch/improve various algorithms for Ads risks.
 Before I moved to Business Risk, I was a Product Manager for Enterprise Technology products in Lazada for 2 years.

 In the meantime, I am also a part-time Masters student in School of Computing and Information Systems in [Singapore Management University](https://www.smu.edu.sg).
 My program is [Master of IT in Business](https://scis.smu.edu.sg/master-it-business) on FinTech and Data Analytics field.
 This program equips me with data engineering, data analytics, data science and business intelligence skills which tremendously are useful in my day-to-day work.